hazrmard/EngineeringScienceBuilding/README.md

 ```
 cd CODE_DIRECTORY                             # navigate to code directory
+git reset --hard                              # ignore local changes
 git pull                                      # update code from remote branch
 conda env update -f=./environment.yml         # update virtual environment (assuming already created)
 conda activate esb-prod                       # activate environment
-python src/controller.py -s src/settings.ini  # run script, assuming username/password are set in settings.ini
+python src/controller.py -s src/settings.ini  # run script, giving path to settings file
 ```

 #### 1. Review settings before running the controller

 The controller settings can be specified in a settings file.
 The default settings file is located in `src/settings.ini`.
 A file can be created at another location but the file path must be specified when running the controller script.
 To create a custom settings file, just copy `src/settings.ini` to a location of your choice.

-1. Fill in the `username` and `password` values for accessing BDX in the settings file.
+1. Fill in the `username` and `password` values for accessing BDX in the settings file, OR:

-2. The locations of the `output` and `logs` files can also be specified in settings.
-Or they can be provided as commandline arguments at runtime.

-3. Choose optimization target by specifying `power` or `temperature` in `target` setting.  `power` tries to mimimize the sum of chiller, fan, and condenser pump powers. `temperature` minimizes condenser input water temperature.

-4. Choose the acceptable setpoint bounds in the `bounds` setting.
-The bounds are additionaly clipped by the Wetbulb temperature internally which is the lower limit on what is physically possible.
+    1. Optionally, create `src/bdxcredentials.ini` with these contents instead of populating settings fields.
+This will prevent the `settings.ini` file credentials from being erased when the repository is updated from a remote branch.
+    ```
+    [DEFAULT]
+    username = USERNAME
+    password = PASSWORD
+    ```

+2. Choose which controllers are to be run by adding a comma separated list of sections in the `controllers` field.
+For e.g. `controllers=CONTROLLER.ESB,CONTROLLER.KISSAM`.
+Fill their respective fields as well.

+3. Change verbosity settings.

+4. Override any default settings in any non-`DEFAULT` section.
+For e.g. if `verbosity` is specified under `DEFAULT` and `CONTROLLER.ESB`, then for the ESB controller, the more specific setting will take effect over default.

 #### 2. Create/update the production environment